-Now do a keyword research and find out the content that is popular in your niche.
-This will give you an idea of the total people searching for your products, the things they are searching for and the things competitors provide them with.
+Now do keyword research and find out the content that is popular in your niche.
+This will give you an idea of the total people searching for your products, the things they are searching for, and the things competitors provide them with.

 Open a google sheets file and add all the viable topics from competitors.
 You can also type ‘lash extension artists’ to find websites of your competitors and research their content.
 This will help you understand the type of uniquely valuable content you need to cover for attracting the attention of the audience.